 While the Fossil Gen 6 did see a charging speed upgrade over the Gen 5, it also packed a slightly smaller battery.
 This is the wrong way to go, even with the more efficient chipset in use.
 During our review, the Fossil Gen 6 lasted for a full 24 hours with conservative usage, and when employing the GPS, that number plummets.
 Either way, that’s not nearly enough compared to devices from Garmin and Fitbit, or longer-living Wear OS alternatives like the Galaxy Watch 5.
 With the Fossil Gen 7, we’d like to see Fossil Group focus on the device’s battery life, matching its well-known battery-saving modes with capable hardware.

 Plenty of smartwatches track sleep and do it well, but the Fossil Gen 6 is not one of them.
 In our review, Eric Zeman found that the watch frequently glossed over light sleep and moments of restlessness — two phases that are just as important in understanding sleep quality as deep sleep and REM.
 Sleep is an important aspect when gauging day-to-day health, so having reliable data to make an informed decision is vital.
 We understand that the Fossil Gen 7 probably won’t be a fitness-first smartwatch, but there’s no excuse for getting the basics wrong.

 A larger display

-We’ve no real problem with the Fossil Gen 6’s display, however, we’d like to see some advancements made in this particular area.
+We’ve no real problem with the Fossil Gen 6’s display.
+However, we’d like to see some advancements in this area.
 The Fossil Gen 6 uses the Gen 5’s 1.28-inch screen with a few minor upgrades.
 It’s a fine display, but larger options wouldn’t go amiss.
-Wear OS 3 runs like a dream on the 1.4-inch Galaxy Watch 4 display.
-This is the mark Fossil should aim for.
+Screen upgrades to match the chipset bump would make the Gen 7 line an attractive smart alternative to the Samsung Galaxy series.

 Upgraded water resistance